AbdurahmanHaydar/mernbot/README.md

 ## Usage

-Ask a question one of these questions:
+Ask one of these questions:

-Hello
+Hello?
 I want to check my balance